 From there, we set out the pros and cons of keeping the trust, explaining ongoing costs, the possible issues with eligibility for residential care subsidies, challenges to their estates and relationship property issues for their children.

 With the main reason for the family trust – possible liability during their working years – gone, the clients decided that winding up the trust would simplify their affairs.
-We discussed with their accountant to make sure that we weren’t unintentionally creating a tax issue for the clients, then transferred their family home out of the trust as a distribution to the beneficiaries and wound up the trust.
+We discussed this with their accountant to make sure that we weren’t unintentionally creating a tax issue for the clients, then transferred their family home out of the trust as a distribution to the beneficiaries and wound up the trust.
 We also drafted new wills and enduring powers of attorney to make sure all areas of their estate planning were covered off.